kaadash/raspberry-packages/README.md

-# Useful Raspberry packages for linux
+# Useful Linux  packages for Raspberry Pi
 Repository contains useful scripts for intsalling/downloading packages for web developers.

 # It contains: